-Yes.
-So, these 2 will be reversed.
 So, I would expect that you always correct it.
-So, the first index is what direction normal.
-So, direction normal is what 1.
-Second index is the direction on which it is acting.
-So, this is tau 1 2, and this is tau 2 1; here same.
-Now we are interested about the equilibrium of this element.
-So, when you are interested about the equilibrium of this element, we will consider the rotational equilibrium as an example.
-So, rotational equilibrium let us consider that as if it is an element, where we will be writing an equivalent form of Newton's second law for rotation; as if like we are writing rotation of a rigid body with respect to a fixed axis something like that what the axis is this center.
-So, as if we are writing a rotational equilibrium equation with respect to an axis which passes through the center O and is perpendicular to this plane of the board.
+So, the first index is what?
+Direction normal.
+So, direction normal is what?
+1. Second index is the direction on which it is acting.
+So, this is τ{12} and this is τ{21} here same.

+Now, we are interested about the equilibrium of this element.
+So, when we are interested about the equilibrium of this element we will consider the rotational equilibrium as an example.
+So, rotational equilibrium let us consider that as if it is an element where we will be writing an equivalent form of Newton's second law for rotation as if like we are writing rotation of a rigid body with respect to a fixed axis something like that where the axis is this, centre.

-So, that is why it is a 2 dimensional thing, we are considering a rotation in this plane basically.
-So, what we can write resultant moment of all forces which are acting on this is what; say we are writing the moment with respect to which axis z axis here, is equal to what tells that it is 0 it might be having an angular acceleration.
-So, it is I with respect to the same axis which is passing through this 1 and perpendicular to the plane of the board, say z times the angular acceleration say alpha.
+So, as if we are writing a rotational equilibrium equation with respect to an axis which passes through this centre O and it is perpendicular to this plane of the board.
+So, that is why it is a 2-dimensional thing we are considering a rotation in this plane basically.
+So, what we can write resultant moment of all forces we which are acting on this is what say we are writing the moment with respect to which axis; z-axis here is equal to what tells that it is 0?
+It might be having an angular acceleration.
+So, it is I with respect to the same axis which is passing through this one and perpendicular to the plane of the board say z times the angular acceleration say alpha.

-So, the resultant moment of all these forces what will be that?
-So, you will see that tau 1 one and minus tau 1 1 tau 2 2 and minus tau 2 2 they cancel.
-So, moment contributes of contributors will be tau 1 2 and tau 2 1.
-So, tau 1 2 and these tau 1 2 they form like a couple.
-So, it is tau 1 2 what is the area on which it is acting into delta y into 1 which is the width, times the arm of the couple moment delta x for the other 1 it is clockwise.
-So, minus tau 2 1 delta x, delta y; we are assuming there is no body couple which is acting on it just like body force there could be body couple, fluids usually do not sustain body couple.
-So, there is no body couple which is acting on it is equal to the moment of inertia is like it is having a dimension of m into length square.
+So, that resultant moment of all these forces what will be that?
+So, you will see that τ{11} and τ{11} , τ{22} and $-\tau{22}$ they cancel.
+So, moment contribution contributors will be τ{12} and τ{21} .
+So, τ{12} and this tau 1 2 they form like a couple.
+So, it is tau 1 2 what is the area on which it is acting into delta y into 1 which is the width times the arm of the couple moment delta x, for the other one it is clockwise.
+So, $-\tau{21}\Delta x\Delta y$; we are assuming there is no body couple which is acting on it just like body force there could be body couple fluids usually do not sustain body couple.
+So, there is no body couple which is acting on it is equal to the moment of inertia is like it is having a dimension of m in to length square.
+So, m is like $\rho\Delta x\Delta y \times 1$ that is the m.